ezriharmusial/artkidsfoundation.org-astro/src/content/pages/en/country-representatives.md

 ---
 index: 4924
+icon: "globe-solid"
+iconFamily: "teenyicons"
 title: "Country Representatives"
+shortTitle: "Representatives"
 subtitle: ""
 author: "EzzyHarmless"
 date: "2018-09-24 00:34:30"
 excerpt: "It is now possible for Individuals and/or Companies to represent ArtKids Foundation and ArtKids International in your own country.
 By so doing, you would become a partner in progress with ArtKids.Are you interested and do you have the time?"
-status: "publish"
+status: "published"
 comment_status: "closed"
-nav_label: "country-representatives"
 modified: "2018-09-24 22:19:36"
-parent: 0
 type: "page"
 comment_count: 0
-categories: []
+categories: ["organisation"]
 tags: []
 ---